MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 Second, go into detail, and describe the modules/classes and how they relate.

 ##CHALLENGES

+During the development of my visualisation, I have met some challenges:

 Clearly describe challenges that your have met during development.
 Document all important changes that your have made with regard to your design document (from the PROCESS.md).
 Here, we can see how much you have learned in the past month.